Advanced Treatments For Obesity

 The team at Florida Coast Weight Loss Center is dedicated to working with patients to achieve weight loss success and optimal health.
 If you live in Orlando, Jacksonville, Daytona Beach or nearby areas and are interested in learning more about your weight loss options, please contact us to schedule a consultation.

 1 Centers for Disease Control and Prevention.
 Adult Obesity Facts.
-Available: https://www.cdc.gov/obesity/data/adult.html.
+Available: https://www.cdc.gov/obesity/php/data-research/adult-obesity-facts.html.
 Accessed May 19, 2020.

 2 Centers for Disease Control and Prevention.
 Adult Obesity Causes & Consequences.
-Available: https://www.cdc.gov/obesity/adult/causes.html.
+Available: https://www.cdc.gov/obesity/index.html.
 Accessed May 19, 2020.

 3 Thompson D, Edelsberg J, Colditz GA, Bird AP, Oster G. Lifetime health and economic consequences of obesity.
 Arch Intern Med.
 1999;159(18):2177‐2183. doi:10.1001/archinte.159.18.2177.
 Accessed May 19, 2020.

 4 CDC.
 About Adult BMI.
-Available: https://www.cdc.gov/healthyweight/.
+Available: https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/english_bmi_calculator/bmi_calculator.html.
 Accessed June 16, 2022.

 5 Willis LH, Slentz CA, Bateman LA, et al. Effects of aerobic and/or resistance training on body mass and fat mass in overweight or obese adults.
 J Appl Physiol (1985).
 2012;113(12):1831‐1837. doi:10.1152/japplphysiol.01370.2011.
 Accessed May 19, 2020.